 When someone has credit problems these are the solutions we usually use:

 1. Pay down credit cards.
 This is an easy way to raise credit scores.
-Simply bring your credit card balances down to less than 30% of the credit limit and your scores will shoot right up.
+Simply bring your credit card balances down to less than 30% of the credit limit and your scores should shoot right up.

 2. Document incorrect information.
 Credit reports often have incorrect information.
 If you can document that a reported outstanding collection has already been paid or that other derogatory line items are incorrect we can often get the information deleted or ignored.